Last modified on May 2021

 Although India is famous for its spices, some of our cultural foods can greatly relieve the effects of diarrhoea and prevent loose motions at home.
 There are a number of simple, easily-digestible foods that are perfect for when your stomach is upset.
 India also has several age-old remedies that can be used as natural remedies for loose motion.

-Here are some of the best Indian things to eat to stop loose motion:
+Here are some of the best Indian foods to consume for loose motion:

 Idli is a savory rice cake that is made up of fermented lentils and rice.
 It is a staple Indian breakfast food that is extremely light and digestible and hence perfect for people suffering from diarrhoea.
 Idiyappam (also known as string hoppers) is made from rice flour and is pressed to form a noodle shape and then steamed till ready to consume.